-Bryndís will be leading our Discover Iceland’s Modern Kitchen: Iceland for Food Lovers tour in August 2016.
-Having graduated from the University of Iceland with a BA in Icelandic and English, Bryndís has been a tour guide since 2002 and lectures at the Iceland School of Guiding.
-Married to professional film-maker Valdimar Leifsson, she also works closely with her husband, producing and writing scripts for TV programmes and films, many of which are on the natural wonders of Iceland and are screened at their loft Cinema in the Old Harbour of.
+Bryndís is a great friend, an immensely experienced tour guide and also led our Discover Iceland’s Modern Kitchen: Iceland for Food Lovers tour in August 2016.
+Having graduated from the University of Iceland with a BA in Icelandic and English, Bryndís has been a guide since 2002 and lecturer at the Iceland School of Guiding.
+Married to professional film-maker Valdimar Leifsson, she also works closely with her husband producing and writing scripts for TV programmes and films, many of which are on the natural wonders of Iceland and are screened at their loft Cinema in the Old Harbour of.

 Bryndis is highly sought after, and we are delighted work with her.
 She’s enthused hundreds of our school students on their visits to Iceland, making sure that they return home with knowledge that extends way beyond the Geography curriculum.

 Julia learnt Nordic Walking with qualified instructor Bea Zomer and together we introduced our first Nordic Walking Holiday in Iceland in September 2016.
 Bea has now returned to Poland, but this form of exercise has become so popular that we continue to offer group trips to Iceland, where we have Nordic walking guides who have local expertise and know the best trails.